Cavity Multimodes as an Array for High-Frequency Gravitational Waves

-which depends on both the GW polarization and momentum $\vec{k}$.
-In practice, the measured signal represents a scalar projection of the tensorial GW field, combining the two polarization components.
-Recovering the full strain information therefore requires multiple independent mode responses, achievable either through a network of cavities or by exploiting multimode structures within a single cavity.
+The measured signal therefore corresponds to a scalar projection of the tensorial GW field, combining the two polarization components through the mode-dependent overlap functions.
+Recovering the full strain information requires multiple independent mode responses, achievable either through a network of cavities or by exploiting multimode structures within a single cavity.